Changissnz/selfinterest/README.md

 individual meaning for the presentation of a whole of indistinguishable components.
 The lack of perceptible expression is also expression, due to such reasons as existence necessitating meaning for that existence, as well as the understanding of expression in terms of at least one spectrum, each starting from null.
+This is proven by the case of a non-vocal individual actually being a significant influence; their expression is there in action, just not channeled by their verbal communication.